Forget Gladwell

 Oh, but Gladwell has even more excuses.
 Gladwell told The Guardian recently, “My books are not for everyone.
 You have to be interested in this kind of ride.”
 Artists typically say, "my work is not for everyone,” to signal work that is difficult, experimental, or very specific — like David Lynch films, or hell, even Rob Schneider movies.
 This is an odd thing for Gladwell to say about himself, because the basic defense has always been, Sure, his books aren't correct or profound, but they're very accessible.
 Gladwell seems to misunderstand why critics dislike him: It's not because he weaves together various case studies.
 (That's actually the best part!)
 It's because the central binding idea is weak or wrong, and he doesn't seem to care.

 To his credit, Gladwell is very consistent: He doesn't seem to think deeply about much of anything.
 He hung a portrait of Mao Zedong — the architect behind the Great Leap Forward — on his wall because it's "funny.”
+(There was also his odd take on the Jerry Sandusky abuse scandal.)
 And when asked what it’s like to be a rock-star journalist, he answers, “It means less than I would have thought.”
 This is very obtuse answer for a man whose most famous topics are why things get big and what it means to be an expert.
 Gladwell may be attempting some odd humblebrag that he's just some Canadian rando with loosely held ideas who happens to write books that aren't supposed to be taken seriously, and look, now he can't even remember if his first advance was one million American dollars, maybe it was something in that range.
 Does he not realize he's so famous that the AP wrote a news story a few months ago simply announcing his new book?

 This brings us to why Gladwell isn't just irritating but corrosive.
 He is a distortion on the production of knowledge in society.
 He abuses his fame.
 No young writer could get away with writing books anchored in "loosely held ideas."
 And in this, he violates the basic social contract between author and reader.
 The majority of Gladwell's audience reads his books on the fair assumption that he must be writing with expertise and conviction on his topics, or otherwise, publishers and booksellers wouldn't be such strong advocates.
 But even though Gladwell is fully aware that he's not being rigorous, he never caveats his ideas as mere speculation.
 No Gladwell book tells you in the preface: Hey, hold these ideas loosely.
 He wants it both ways: to come across as authoritative to readers and be able to distance himself from mistakes later.